Welcome to the Writers Guild

 Residuals, script publications fees, etc.

 Just what are "residuals" and how do they work?
 To find out, visit Residuals and read the "Residuals Survival Guide" and sign up for a myWGA account to track your Residuals Online.
+Read this FAQ, to learn how to sign up for direct deposit.
 If a signatory company fails to make any of the payments which you believe you are due, contact the Residuals Department.

 Pregnancy and Parenting Leave